Corfe Castle, St Edward the Martyr Church

 The church tower is late 14th century, but much of the remainder is a Victorian restoration.
 The tower was built by the Beaufort family who served as Constables of the castle.
 Look for four gargoyles (no longer used as water spouts) and four more grotesque carvings on the tower exterior.
 Over the tower doorway are two carvings decorating the hood mould and a pair of shields over the arch.

-Inside the church there are two more heads on either side of the tower arch.
-These are thought to depict John of Gaunt and Katherine Synford.
+Inside the church, there are two more heads on either side of the tower arch.
+These are thought to depict John of Gaunt and Katherine Swynford.
 Within the tower arch are two more carvings representing Edward III and Queen Phillipa, John Beaufort's grandparents.

 Civil War Damage